-As we showcased in another article, there was an extremely huge hog killed in Alabama in early July, off a man’s porch.
-By huge, we mean enormous, gigantic, massive, all of the above.
+As we showcased in another article, there was a massive hog killed off an Alabama man’s porch in early July.
+And by massive, we mean as big as you could possibly imagine.
 Just check out the photo.
-We’re talking 820 pounds big…

-But, there was a lot of debate of whether it was a wild feral hog or not.
-Not claiming that the man poached it or was claiming it wasn’t, just the public was curious.
+However, there was a lot of debate of whether or not it was actually a wild hog.
+Not claiming that the man poached it or was claiming it wasn’t, it’s just that the public was curious.
 Wade Seago shot it from his porch with a revolver in reaction to it being just feet from his porch and his dog, as told here.
-And no one blames him for that.
+And, no one blamed him for that.

-Trisha Garcia of Samson, Alabama, has come forward saying the huge 820-pound hog shot by Seago in his front yard may have been the one that escaped from their pen earlier in the week.
+Trisha Garcia of Samson, Alabama, came forward saying the huge, 820-pound hog may have been the one that escaped from her pen earlier in the week.

 “He had every right to kill it,” Garcia said according to Alabama Outdoors.
 “If a hog that size was in my front yard, I’d have done the same thing.”